wikanadnyana/wikanadnyana/README.md

 permisi puh sepuh

-## ⚡ Currently still learn about this stuff :
+## ⚡ Currently learn about this stuff :

 ### Programming Language